FAQ

 • The La Puerta plan calls for 6 ADUs to be incorporated within the single-family homes.

-• City will require Trumark to fund improvements or programs to limit or eliminate impacts, including traffic.
+• The City will require Trumark to fund improvements or programs to limit or eliminate impacts, including traffic.

 Is this project low density?